merrimack-vm/UOSVM/README.md

 # FAQ

+- How do I use those Scripts?

+  You need UOSteam installed.
+In UOSteam you simply copy the Scripts into a new Macro in the Macro tab, then hit Play.
+Make sure to read the instructions at the beginning of the Scripts.

 - A Script asked me for an item and I clicked the wrong one, what do I do?

   Go to your UOS Macro Tab, click "Active Objects" and delete the Alias.